Nursing

 Learning Outcomes

-NURS 149.
-Mental Health Nursing
+NURS 2214L.
+Psychiatric Mental Health Nursing Clinical

 This course will allow the nursing student to develop skills necessary to provide nursing care for clients with mental health problems in various health care settings including: common mental health disorders, psychosocial dysfunction, psychosocial safety/substance abuse issues, violence, suicide, restraints, developmental age related pathophysiology, psychopharmacology, cultural/religious considerations, grief/loss, promotion of mental health, and therapeutic communication.
-Students must be admitted into the Nursing Program in order to enroll in the course.
-Restricted to: Nursing Majors and Community Colleges only.
+Selected clinical learning experiences in the simulation Laboratory, acute care, and community settings will allow the student to develop ability to develop: proficiency in performance of nursing skills, collaborative skills with clients, families, peers and health care team members, care planning skills related to patient actual, psychosocial, and potential problems in the delivery of total nursing care to meet needs of one client across the life span with acute/chronic mental health needs.

-Prerequisite: NURS 134, NURS 134L, NURS 136, NURS 136L.
+Prerequisite: NURS 1134, NURS 1134L, NURS 1121, NURS 1121L.

-Prerequisite/Corequisite: NURS 130, NURS 149L.
+Prerequisite/Corequisite: NURS 1134, NURS 2214.

 Learning Outcomes